-Parenthesis highlighted Sheep number 2 (= 25 to 50), Milking status 0 and 1 means no milking and milking by shepherds, milking per day 0 and 2 means no milking and two times milking, usage pattern 1 (= household consumption) and 2 (= for marketing)
+Parenthesis highlighted Sheep number 2 (= 25 to 50), Milking status 0 and 1 means no milking and milking by shepherds, milking per day 0 and 2 means no milking and two times milking respectively, usage pattern one indicateshousehold consumption) and 2 indicates marketing)

 It was observed that there was a practice of milking sheep twice daily in the study area as in cluster number 2 and 3 (Table 3).
 From figure 3 i.e. number of cases per cluster it was clear that majority of shepherds here go for household uses of sheep milk.
 They were more intended to sell the lambs and hence they desired that milk of sheep must be preferably taken by lambs for their better growth and higher body weight gain.
-The leftover milk after lamb suckling was utilized for household consumption.
+The leftover milk after given to lamb was utilized for household consumption.
 Cluster 2 produced more milk in comparison to cluster 3 and this surplus milk was also channelized to market after the household consumption and preferably sold in local market by adulterating milk of other milch animals.
 It was prominent that all the respondents in cluster 1 reared sheep for trading purpose only.
 Therefore, they did not milk the sheep.
 The demographic variables like age, family members and education have very negligible significant effect in cluster formation as there is no separate identity of populace in sheep rearing.

 An important and peculiar characteristic is the topical use of sheep milk by shepherds for many health implications like sprain, and joint pain.
 This use is mainly anecdotal.
 However, internationally sheep milk is accepted as both consumable and non-consumable products like world class cheese, an ultimate source to deliver probiotics (by yogurt), and also different skin care product (lotions, soap and creams) formulations (Mohapatra et al., 2019).
 Sheep milk prebiotics and probiotics functional food are developing new market and is gaining economic importance in food industries due to human health benefit with scientific claim.